 The high stiffness of the wheels means you don’t feel like they flex when riding out of the saddle or sprinting.
 Since all these wheels have carbon spokes, they are among the stiffer wheels.

 You might have even heard that HYPER wheels are too stiff.
 I can confirm that.
 HYPER and HYPER SE 23 feel great on smooth tarmac but not so well on rougher roads.
 They transfer too many vibrations.
-Surprisingly, this doesn’t apply to HYPER 3, as they have wider internal rim width and allow the tire to inflate more and to a slightly different shape than the previous generations.
+Surprisingly, this doesn’t apply to HYPER 3 and HYPER 5, as they have wider internal rim widths and allow the tire to inflate into a slightly different shape.
 This is what I believe contributes to better riding comfort.
-DRIVE are stiff as well, but not as much, so they feel more comfortable.
+DRIVE are stiff as well, but not as much, so they feel more comfortable, and the DRIVE II wheels behave similarly.

-Another point for DRIVE wheels is that they have extremely low inertia and are more responsive.
-They are like sports cars.
+The first-generation DRIVE wheels have extremely low inertia, making them incredibly responsive.
+They are like a sports car.
 Once you start pedaling, they immediately react.
 You will love them if you like attacking or accelerating out of the saddle or during criteriums, for example.
+The DRIVE 2 offer a similar sensation.

 Riding Comfort

 Regarding ride comfort, I don’t notice big differences.
 I find the DRIVE slightly more comfortable than both HYPER 2020 and HYPER SE 2023.
-The DRIVE and HYPER 3 are basically on the same level.
-However, the difference is marginal.
+The DRIVE 2 and HYPER 5 are basically on the same level.
+However, the differences are marginal.
 In my experience, all carbon-spoked wheels are less comfortable on rough roads than steel-spoked wheels.

 Speed Maintenance